nsafai/looplist-react-native/README.md

       - [x] allow user to add todo between rows using enter key
       - [ ] allow user to remove todo using backspace key
       - [ ] add [keyboardavoidingview](https://medium.freecodecamp.org/how-to-make-your-react-native-app-respond-gracefully-when-the-keyboard-pops-up-7442c1535580) to gracefully scroll up screen on Login, Signup, Home and ListDetail

-Bug:
       - [ ] figure out why password autofill not showing up on Login but is showing up on SignUp